 - Start your own company with less pressure about money.

-Again, retirement is a very bad word but we don’t have a better one.
+Again, retirement is a very bad word, but we don’t have a better one at the moment.

 It’s all about having more freedom.
 Options give you freedom.
 Financial Independence gives you options.